To arrange to view a property or make an application please email firstname.lastname@example.org.

 The tenancy is created as an Assured Shorthold Tenancy in accordance with the Housing Act 1988.
-The fixed term period is for a minimum of six months and once this has been completed the tenancy continues on a monthly basis.
-Once the tenancy has commenced you have security of tenure provided that you do not break any terms of the Tenancy Agreement.
+The fixed term period is for a minimum of six or twelve months and once this has been completed the tenancy continues on a rolling monthly basis called statutory periodic.

 Do I get a copy of the Tenancy Agreement?

-Yes and this should be kept in a safe place.
+Yes and this should be store it in a safe place.

 Can I apply if I'm under 18?

-Sorry, no applications accepted from anyone under the age of 18.
+Sorry, no applications can be accepted from anyone under the age of 18.

 I'm currently unemployed - can I apply?

 Yes - Applications are considered on their merits and multiple applications may be taken in respect of each property.
 Affordability of rent and related utility and other costs are assessed and successful applicants are normally in full-time permanent employment and may require a guarantor if it is a new job or a position they have only been in for a few months